Winter Storm Survival Guide for Virginia

 • Be prepared to evacuate if you lose power or heat and know your routes and destinations.
 Find a local emergency shelter at the Virginia Department of Emergency Management on Twitter and Facebook.

-• Bring your animals inside and ensure that your horses and livestock have blankets if appropriate and unimpeded access to shelter, food, and non-frozen water.
+• Bring your animals inside and ensure that your horses and livestock have blankets, if appropriate, and unimpeded access to shelter, food, and non-frozen water.

 • Build a VDEM-recommended emergency kit with extra batteries, food, water, prescriptions, etc.